exerro/Sheets/docs/elements/ScrollContainer.md

 `ScrollContainer( Sheet element )`

-#### Theme options
+#### Style options

-- `colour.default` - The background colour.
+- `colour` - The background colour.
-- `horizontal-bar.default` - The colour of the horizontal bar tray.
+- `horizontal-bar` - The colour of the horizontal bar tray.
 - `horizontal-bar.bar` - The colour of the horizontal bar.
 - `horizontal-bar.active` - The colour of the horizontal bar when held.
-- `vertical-bar.default` - The colour of the vertical bar tray.
+- `vertical-bar` - The colour of the vertical bar tray.
 - `vertical-bar.bar` - The colour of the vertical bar.
 - `vertical-bar.active` - The colour of the vertical bar when held.